logo

 Thank you

-Hi Sue.
 It is impossible for me to say if the pool is safe or not.
 I can give you some information for you consider.

 Holes that are low on the wall are the most dangerous.
 The higher up the wall you get the less pressure there is on the holes.
 Holes in the upper half of the wall are much less dangerous than those in the bottom half.
 Rust holes in the bottom half of the wall can burst open at any time spilling all that water very quickly.

 Water coming out of the holes is a little bothersome.
-That means you liner is already leaking, and that is not good.
+That means your liner is already leaking, and that is not good.
 If you do nothing else try to stop the water from leaking.
 Holes are easy to find and patch.
 That is what I would do, find the holes, patch them, and stop the pool from leaking.

 You really have to use you best judgment with regards to how save the pool is.
 Hopefully it will get you through this wonderful heat wave without any problems.